“Never attempt to win by force what can be won by deception.”

 Niccolò Machiavelli, The Prince

 For six and a half years I served as a public official on the California Coastal Commission.
-Since it’s been a year since I resigned, it’s time to tell a few stories about what I learned as a Coastal Commissioner.

 Each and every month I learned something new about human nature, deception and greed.

 Here’s Lesson 2: Hostages Strapped to the Tank. (see here for Lesson 1.)

 The California coast is a panorama of open farm fields and hundreds of miles of undeveloped land.
 Highway 1 (the Pacific Coast Highway) follows the coast for almost the entire length of the state.
 The kind of road you see in car ads and movies, it looks like it was built to be driven in a sports car with the top down.
 The almost 400 mile coast drive from Los Angeles to San Francisco is one of the road trips you need to do before you die.
 With 39 million people in the state, there’s no rational reason there aren’t condos, hotels, houses, shopping centers and freeways, wall-to-wall for most of the length of our state’s coast (instead of just in Southern California).

 In 1976 the state legislature passed the Coastal Act, creating the California Coastal Commission, which acts as California’s planning commission for all 1,100 miles of the California coast.
 The Coastal Act saved California from looking like the coast of New Jersey, giving us the most pristine and undeveloped coast in the country — with recreation and access for all.

 To achieve this amazing accomplishment, the coastal zone has the strictest zoning and planning requirements in the country.

 As a new commissioner I got a very quick education on what developers would do to bypass those requirements.
 My first lesson was farming for developers.
 The second lesson was learning that developers would strap hostages on the front of the tank to get a project approved.